 Unisex, gender-neutral and non-binary names are rising in popularity as more and more parents look for unique and interesting names for (what they hope will be) unique and independent children.

 Living in France, I find that French baby names are actually quite well suited to this.
-There are many gender-neutral French names (prénoms mixte) that are quite popular here, when expecting a baby.
+There are many gender-neutral French names (prénoms mixte) that are quite popular here in France, when expecting a baby.

 Which is not to say that the lists of top French girl names and top French boys names are falling by the wayside, but if you are looking for something special that is non-binary, perhaps one of these names is the answer..?